ARMmbed/uvisor/README.md

 * run in privileged mode
 * set up a protected environment using the cortex-M Memory Protection Unit (MPU)
 	* protect own memories and critical peripherals from unprivileged code
-	* limit unprivileged access to selected hardware periphals and memories
+	* limit unprivileged access to selected hardware peripherals and memories
 * allow interaction from unprivileged code by exposing a SVC call based API
 * forward and de-privilege interrupts to unprivileged code
 	* prevent register leakage of privileged code to unprivileged code